Sustainable Tourism 101

 In many parts of the world, local communities have sought to attract tourists to their rural farms and villages as a way to improve their daily lives.
 This is called community based tourism.

 - Community-based tourism allows travelers to spend time in local communities, learn about local ways of living, environmental resources and cultures.
 Communities have worked around the world to ensure that this type of tourism is beneficial to them, promotes community pride, improves the quality of life for local families and fosters respect of local world views.
+It is managed and/or owned by community associations, cooperatives or some other management structure that allows for full participation of its members.

 - Planeterra supports the conservation of ecosystems in destinations where travelers are enjoying being ecotourists in beautiful natural sites that need protection, such as the Galapagos Oil Spill Prevention Project, or the Save Lake Atitlan Project.